The Unthinkable (2021 film)

-The Unthinkable is a documentary film directed by Comfort Ndzinisa, which provides a view of the civil strive in The Kingdom of Eswatini through a blend of in-person interviews with victims and survivors of the state crack-down on pro-democracy 2021 Eswatini protests and footage.
+The Unthinkable is a documentary film directed by Comfort Ndzinisa, which provides a view of the civil strife in The Kingdom of Eswatini through a blend of in-person interviews with victims and survivors of the state crack-down on pro-democracy 2021 Eswatini protests and footage.
 The unrest follows the death of a Law student, Thabani Nkomonye allegedly in the hands of the police.

 Synopsis

 The documentary provides an insight into those fateful days through eyes of those who have been most severely been affected by the 2021 Eswatini protest and unrest.
-The film begins with the event that sparked the civil strife in Ewatini, the untimely demise of university student, Thabani Nkomonye, allegedly at the hands of the Royal Eswatini Police in the middle of May 2021.
+The film begins with the event that sparked the civil strife in Eswatini, the untimely demise of university student, Thabani Nkomonye, allegedly at the hands of the Royal Eswatini Police in the middle of May 2021.
 Through a series of videos shared on various media platforms and news agencies, the film carefully frames a sequence of events leading up to the June 29, 2021 massacre before opening the door into its main chapter, the stories of the victims and survivors of the brutality of the armed forces, narrated in their own voices.